irvan99x/irvan99x/README.md

         cloud : ["AWS"],
         design : ["Figma", "AdobeXD"]
     },
-    currentFocus : "Learn New Things"
+    currentFocus : "Anything to do with Technology"
 };
 ```